 Speeding charges in Prince William County are very common.
 In fact, it is admittedly rare for someone to go their entire life without being cited for speeding at some point.
 If you receive a speeding ticket, you are tasked with the decision whether to prepay the ticket or contest it by going to court or hiring an attorney.
 Speeding charges carry DMV demerit points and can affect insurance rates and even certain types of jobs.
 If you have a good driving record, it may well be worth your while to hire a traffic lawyer in order to protect your driving record.
 We have handled thousands of speeding cases and regularly appear in the Prince William County General District Court.
+We also handle speeding tickets issued by the City of Manassas, Manassas Park, Town of Occoquan, Town of Haymarket, and the Town of Dumfries.
 Give us a call for a free consultation at 703-273-4100 or use the contact form below.

 Speeding Ticket Points and Costs in Prince William County

 In Virginia, all speeding offenses carry DMV demerit points.
 If you are convicted of speeding in Prince William County, the clerk will send an abstract of the conviction to the DMV.
 If you prepay the speeding ticket you are pleading guilty to the offense.
 The number of DMV demerit points will depend on the speed involved.
 The DMV is required to supply your driving record to your insurance company upon request so they will be able to see the speeding offense if they check.

 Speeding at 1-9 mph over the posted speed limit is a 3-point offense and will remain on the driving record for 5 years.
 Speeding at less than 10 mph over the posted limit is rare but it does happen.

 Speeding at 10-19 mph over the posted speed limit is a 4-point offense and will also remain on the driving record for 5 years.
 This is the most common speeding offense we see.